Alison McGovern’s voting in Parliament

 This is a selection of Alison McGovern’s votes.

-Consistently voted for a wholly elected House of Lords Show votes
+Consistently voted for removing hereditary peers from the House of Lords Show votes

 We have lots more plain English analysis of Alison McGovern’s voting record on issues like health, welfare, taxation and more.
 Visit Alison McGovern’s full vote analysis page for more.